"Be'n Sick Just Ain't No Fun"

 Remembrances of my childhood...

-Nobody likes to be sick, especially an eight year old boy, and even if you have to be sometimes, that don’t make it go any better.
+Nobody likes to be sick, especially an eight-year-old boy, and even if you have to be sometimes, that don’t make it go any better.
 Remember your mom sayin’, “Come here!
 Why son, you’re hotter ‘n a wood stove.”
 Then you’d hear… “Stick your tongue out and say ahhh.”
-Then that all too familiar, “Huh Hummm” just like ole Doc Brinkley would say it, I never did know just what ‘Huh Hummm’ meant or just what atrocious disease that phrase mimicked, but I know I always hated to hear it.
+Then that all too familiar, “Huh Hmmm” just like ole Doc Brinkley would say it, I never did know just what ‘Huh Hmmm’ meant or just what atrocious disease that phrase mimicked, but I know I always hated to hear it.
 Especially in the summer time because it meant being separated from my friends and I just couldn’t miss a day of play.
-Any all American boy knew that and just the thought of an un-diagnosed illness meant just one thing.
-Castor Oil, uckkk.
+Any all American boy knew that and just the thought of an undiagnosed illness meant just one thing.
+Castor Oil, yuckkk.
 That was some nasty stuff, somewhere between kerosene and motor oil I think.

 "Is this for him?"